christopherAlberts/Hermes/README.md

 You can now proceed in pressing the big green button *"Clone or download"* located on theh top right conner of the page and selecting *"Download ZIP"*.

-If you are cuirias to see how the code looks feel free to have a look at the Hermes.py file.
-The code is writen in such a way that no changes need to be made.
-You can use the Hermes.exe file as is.
-The only file that requires editing is the config file.
-Please also insure that this file is located in the same directory as the Hermes.exe file.

 There is no limit to the number of programs Hermes can interact with.
 Just mack sure you create the PO.Box file directories and refrince them accrodingly in the config file.
 Also insure there are no blank lines in the config file.
+The file should also be located in the same directory as the Hermes.exe file.

 Here's an example of the config file layout: